 In this study I show that multiple taxa visited flowers in a mass flowering crop, but at different times throughout the day.
 Bee and fly trait variability resulted in differences in visitation rates between taxa.
 For example, bee activity patterns were generally highest in the middle of the day and lowest in the early morning and late afternoon/evening (Figure 4.3).
 One fly, D. nigrostigma visited flowers at similar time intervals to the bees (Figure 4.2).
-In contrast, the remaining flies demonstrated high visitation in the early morning and late afternoon/evening and late afternoon/evening and late afternoon/evening to the bees (Figure 4.2).
-In contrast, the remaining flies demonstrated high visitation in the early morning and late afternoon/evening and low visitation in the intervals to the bees differences between taxa resulted in changes to the identity of the most effective pollinator at different time intervals.
+In contrast, the remaining flies demonstrated high visitation in the early morning and late afternoon/evening and low visitation in the middle of the day.
+These differences between taxa resulted in changes to the identity of the most effective pollinator at different time intervals.